Master (2021 film): Impact

 Although its release was pushed to January 2021, Master was listed in the Most Anticipated Tamil Films of 2020, in the articles listed by Firstpost and The Indian Express.
 The film topped the list of most tweeted hashtags about movies, in a survey report by Twitter India.
 The #MasterSelfie where Vijay took a selfie along with his fans in a shooting spot from Neyveli, became the most retweeted tweet in India of 2020.
 Many prominent industry analysts supported Master, as it was the first-mainstream Indian film to be released post-the COVID-19 lockdown.
 Prior to the release, the film notched 80% higher ticket sales in BookMyShow, beating Vijay's previous film Bigil (2019).

 Dhanush tweeted about the theatrical release of Master, in which he asked fans to follow the safety precautions, while watching the film.
 Silambarasan also requested the same during the audio launch of his film Eeswaran (2021), for fans to watch films in theatres, following the necessary guidelines for safety.
-Director Mysskin and actress Raadhika, also praised the actor's decision to release the film in theatres, as well as many producers and distributors.
+Director Mysskin and actress Radhika, also praised the actor's decision to release the film in theatres, as well as many producers and distributors.
 Malayalam actors Vineeth Sreenivasan, Kalyani Priyadarshan and Pranav Mohanlal, who worked in Hridayam, praised the film.
 Standup comedian-cum-actor Karthik Kumar too praised the film and Vijay, for allowing Vijay Sethupathi's performance getting well-received through the film.
 At the pre-release event of Uppena, where Vijay Sethupathi played a key role in the film, Chiranjeevi praised the actor's performance in that launch event.